MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ## <a name="introduction"></a>A. Introduction <a href="#table_of_contents">^</a>

-This is a reference grammar for Exwachil, a constructed language (conlang) that appears in a fictional setting along with seven other languages.
-I am making Exwachil because the process has been very enjoyable in its own right, and it has allowed me to explore and learn about various concepts in linguistics.
-My primary goal for the language is for it to be naturalistic, having all of the complexities and idiosyncrasies that natural languages have as they change over time.
-I have written this grammar to have all of the information in one place, presented in a way that, ideally, would be enjoyable and interesting to read for an audience that is interested in conlangs.
+This is a reference grammar for Exwachil, a constructed language (conlang) that appears as the main representative of its language family within a larger worldbuilding project.
+I am writing this grammar to have all of the information in one place, presented in a way that, ideally, would be enjoyable and interesting to read for an audience that is interested in conlangs.
 Exwachil is very much an ongoing project, and while the core of the grammar will change little or not at all, much of the rest is in flux.
 Anything marked with "(?)" needs more attention and is likely to change, and each section and subsection is currently prefixed with "A.", "A.B.", etc. because the number of sections is not yet known.
 Additionally, the lexicon is severely underdeveloped (see: nonexistent), and strings of question marks are used in place of the words themselves while they have yet to be made.

 This work is meant to be descriptive and not pedagogical; rather than being a resource for a hypothetical learner of the language, it is intended to thoroughly show its structure to an audience that is at least somewhat familiar with linguistics.
 To that end, I will be using technical terminology whenever it would make a description shorter and more precise.

 This document is divided into (?) sections.
 Section A is a brief overview of the language's typology and speakers.
 Section A describes the phonology and the romanization used throughout this document.
 Sections A, A, and A cover noun morphology, verb morphology, and adjective morphology, respectively.
 Section A deals with pronouns.
 Section A discusses prepositions and particles.
 Section A describes numerals and classifiers.
 Sections A and A respectively deal with noun phrases and verb phrases.
 Section A discusses coordination.
 Section A describes relative clauses.
 Lastly, section A covers the lexicon, and section A contains sample texts in Exwachil, some original, others translations.

+### A.B.
+Goals and use of the language

+The primary goal of Exwachil is for it to be a naturalistic language.
+In practice, it is a personal language that I will occasionally use as a naming language.
+It is the first of 8 languages in its setting that I intend to flesh out, as well as my first conlang that is more than a sketch.
+To make it stand out from the other 7 languages, I outlined some defining features of the grammar, most of which are described in more detail in section (?).
+It was intended that Exwachil be:

+* Highly ergative, as well as syntactically ergative for many constructions;
+* Mostly head-marking with polypersonal agreement, but not polysynthetic;
+* Extremely head-initial, as well as verb-initial, with fronting of non-heads only allowed for pragmatic reasons such as * topicalization or focus;
+* Comparatively easy to pronounce in terms of phonology and phonotactics;
+* Mostly regular, being roughly as irregular as a language such as Japanese.

 ### A.B.
 Interlinear glosses